lazaroborges/keyshort/TESTING.md

    - Text input field
    - Textarea
    - ContentEditable div
-3. Type `lazaro-` in each and verify replacement
+3. Type `test-` in each and verify replacement

 ✅ **Pass Criteria**: Works in all three input types